-- Many National Parks with different styles – mounts, falls, lakes, rainforest… My favourite is Springbrook National Park.
+- Many National Parks with different styles – mounts, falls, lakes, rainforests… My favourite is Springbrook National Park.

-- Heavenly islands reachable for just a one day trip (Moreton Island, Stradbroke Island…)
+- Heavenly islands are reachable for just a one-day trip (Moreton Island, Stradbroke Island…)

-- Fantastic beaches on the north (Sunshine Coast), fabulous beaches on the south (Gold Coast)
+- Fantastic beaches in the north (Sunshine Coast), fabulous beaches in the south (Gold Coast)

 - Bigger cities on the coast (Byron Bay, Surfers Paradise, Noosa…)

-- Fantastic snorkelling or scuba diving sites (Flinders Reef, Tangalooma Wrecks, Gold Coast Seaway, HMAS Brisbane, Cook Island… just to name a few that can be done as a day trip)
+- Fantastic snorkelling or scuba diving sites near Brisbane (Flinders Reef, Tangalooma Wrecks, Gold Coast Seaway, HMAS Brisbane, Cook Island… just to name a few that can be done as a scuba diving day trip)

 I love exploring new places and trying new activities during my weekends.
 Sydney was not too bad for that at all, don’t misunderstand me.
-I’m even always impressed by the stunning national parks that are so close to the city (Ku-ring-gai Chase National Park, the Royal National Park or the Blue Mountains).
-I just think Brisbane region is more accessible and has more to offer.
+I’m even always impressed by Sydney Harbour (great for kayaking and sailing) and the stunning national parks that are so close to the city (Ku-ring-gai Chase National Park, the Royal National Park or the Blue Mountains).
+I just think the Brisbane region is more accessible and has more to offer.
 I feel like I will never go to the end of my must-see list around Brisbane.

-For those who are just visiting, Sydney is a must-see.
+For those who are just visiting Australia, Sydney is a must-see.
 It is an icon of Australia and a charming city.
-No visit of Australia is complete without seeing the Sydney Harbour Bridge and the Opera House, and visiting the place where the first settlers arrived.
+No visit to Australia is complete without seeing the Sydney Harbour Bridge and the Opera House and visiting the place where the first settlers arrived.